Duke Geoffrey II of Brittany (23 September 1158 - 19 August 1186)

 Geoffrey II of Brittany was the fourth son of Henry II of England and Eleanor of Aquitaine.
 He became duke of Brittany jure uxoris after his marriage to Constance, daughter of Duke Conan IV.
 He died in 1186 at the age of 27.

 Sadly, little attention has been given to Geoffrey in historical research and on this webpage we want to rectify this.
-Next to a thorough biography about Geoffrey, we also want to address further questions, for example his relationship with Gace Brule and Bertrand de Born, his family, and how he was depicted in later years.
+Next to a thorough biography about Geoffrey, we also want to address further questions, for example his relationship with Gace Brule and Bertran de Born, his family, and how he was depicted in later years.

 As a first step here is a brief summary of the main events of Geoffrey's life: